OctopusDeploy/docs/docs/administration/show-configuration.md

 ```

-The second format, json-hierarchical, outputs a hierarchical object structure based on the setting keys.
+The second format, json-hierarchical, outputs a hierarchicalÂ object structure based on the setting keys.
 An example of the output is:

 ```powershell
 {